TheBeardyPenguin/ForAllKerbalkind/README.md

 - **Standalone:** Download and extract the standalone ZIP-File.

 > [!IMPORTANT]
-> ### This needs to be a CLEAN/UNMODIFIED "stock" KSP1 1.12.5 installation!
+> ### This needs to be a CLEAN/UNMODIFIED "stock" KSP 1.12.5 installation!
 >
 > This means that any existing KSP install where you may have previously had mods is <ins>NOT</ins> supported, as it may include leftover files which can cause issues.
 >